sumanxcodes/quizora/README.md

 # Quizora

 This repository is a backend for Quizora, a Python-based desktop quiz game.
 This backend service is built using Django Web and a framework for Python.
 It has two components (apps): Dashboard and RESTful API.
-**[Dashboard](#dashboard)**: Interactive platform for students, teachers and administrators.
+-**[Dashboard](#dashboard)**: Interactive platform for students, teachers and administrators.
 It helps to visualise students' progress in the Game and what units students need to focus on.
-**[RestFul API](#restful-api)**: Serves as a communication service between the Game and the Database using API endpoints.
+-**[RestFul API](#restful-api)**: Serves as a communication service between the Game and the Database using API endpoints.
 It is built using Django's Rest Framework for rapid development and deployment.

 ## Restful API
 - **Role-Based Access Control**: